Guymer/gst/README.md

 python3.9 run.py -1.0 50.7 20.0 --dur 0.09 --nang 361 --res 50m
 python3.9 run.py -1.0 50.7 20.0 --dur 0.09 --nang 361 --res 10m
 ```

+After sailing for 0.09 days at 20.0 knots a vessel will have gone 80,006.4 metres, which I'll round to 80km.

+`run.py` is very slow for large values of `nang`.

 ## To Do